MORE ABOUT THE COLLEGE CAMPUS HEALTH PROGRAM

 Following the development of the task force, the College Campus Health program:

-- works closely to manage the relationship between the content advisors and the task force as the strategic plan is implemented
+- works closely to manage the relationship between the content advisors and the task force as the strategic plan is implemented, and

 The program is currently available to institutions of higher education (including community colleges, four-year colleges, and both private and public colleges) in our Community Health Transformation regions, which are disproportionately impacted by chronic disease.
 These communities include: Adams County, Mississippi; The Coachella Valley, California; Central Arkansas (Little Rock); Northeast Florida (Baker, Clay, Duval, Nassau, and St. Johns Counties); Greater Houston, Texas (Harris County); and Knox County, Illinois.